Introduction

 have exceptional resistance to attack by the aggressive commercial

-brewing; however, these PETs are not expected to be totally
+or brewing; however, these PETs are not expected to be totally

 resistant to attack under all conditions.
-Environmental
+Caustic Stress

-often difficult to predict , process by which the chemical bonds of
+difficult to predict , process by which the chemical bonds of

 polymer molecules, ester bonds in the case of PETs, are more prone